gravitational/teleport/rfd/0058-oci-public-images.md

                                     └───────────────────────────────────┘
 ```

+#### **Web Application Firewall**
+Amazon [WAF](https://aws.amazon.com/waf/) is a web application firewall that helps protect your web applications.
+Amazon WAF can be leveraged to implement [rate-based](https://docs.aws.amazon.com/waf/latest/developerguide/waf-rule-statement-type-rate-based.html) rules to prevent the Docker Registry process from being overloaded.
+Additional rules can be added as seen fit improve the stability and security of the Docker Registry.

+#### **CloudFront**
+[CloudFront](https://aws.amazon.com/cloudfront/) will be leveraged to ensure fast, secure, downloads of Teleport OCI images across the globe.

+#### Elastic Load Balancer
+An internal [Amazon ELB](https://aws.amazon.com/elasticloadbalancing/) will be used to connect CloudFront CDN with whatever we choose to run the registry with.

+#### ECS / EKS / EC2
+TODO: Importance and use of either ECS / EKS / EC2

+#### S3
+TODO: Add comments on S3 as a backend to docker registry.

 Note<sup>*</sup>: A minimal, read-only, _oci-compatible_, registry could be mimicked through CloudFront functions.
 See alternatives(TODO: Add link to this alternative)

+### Implementation
+TODO: Include in-depth step by step guide on how the above solution will be created and migrated

+* Multi step process.
+AWS ECR Infrastructure in the `cloud-terraform` repository
+* Push to Quay and ECR
+* Replicate existing images from quay.io to ECR
+* update documentation to new location
+* retire quay repository

+### Security Improvements
+Image tag immutability
+TODO: Add more here or find a way to consolidate in another section.

 ### **Alternatives**